|Chemical composition||ZrO2 80% CeO2 20%||Size(mm)|

 It could be that you need smoother surfaces, or that you need to process corrosive materials.

-Whatever the case, including the appropriate zirconia ball media makes all the difference.
+Whatever the case you have, including the appropriate zirconia ball media makes all the difference.

 When it comes to Ceria Stabilized Zirconia beads, you’ll notice that these are one of the more favored options.